 Bacon grease scallops are to die for.
 Trust me on this.
 All you need is a cast iron, some fresh scallops, bacon grease, a little pepper, and a pinch of salt (depending on how salty your bacon fat is) for one of my favorite meals.
 Add some bacon mashed potatoes and high-heat asparagus on the side to make it a complete dinner.

-3. Make a butter bacon spread for next time you eat corn on the cob
+3. Make a butter bacon spread the next time you eat corn on the cob

 I usually opt for a rosemary butter on my grilled corn, but if you’re grilling kabobs or something lighter it can be nice to kick up the corn savoriness a bit with a butter bacon spread.
 All you have to do is combine some bacon fat with butter and season it to your liking.
 Cajun seasoning works super well here.